goschtl/zope/megrok.quarry/trunk/README.txt

 Thank You
 ---------

-The entire Grok team and Zope3 communities for making web programming entirely too fun.  :)
+The Grok team lead by Martijn and Philipp and Zope3 community for making web programming entirely too much fun.  :)